-The EN29LV160C is a 16-Megabit, electrically erasable, read/write non-volatile flash memory, organized as 2,097,152 bytes or 1,048,576 words.
+The EN29LV800C is an 8-Megabit, electrically erasable, read/write non-volatile flash memory, organized as 1,048,576 bytes or 524,288 words.
 Any byte can be programmed typically in 8 μ s.
-The EN29LV160C features 3.0V voltage read and write operation, with access times as fast as 70ns to eliminate the need for WAIT states in high-performance microprocessor systems.
+The EN29LV800C features 3.0V voltage read and write operation, with access time as fast as 70ns to eliminate the need for WAIT statements in high-performance microprocessor systems.

-The EN29LV160C has separate Output Enable (OE#), Chip Enable (CE#), and Write Enable (WE#) controls, which eliminate bus contention issues.
-This device is designed to allow either single Sector or full chip erase operation, where each Sector can be individually protected against program/erase operations or temporarily unprotected to erase or program.
-The device can sustain a minimum of 100K program/erase cycles on each Sector.
+The EN29LV800C has separate Output Enable (OE#), Chip Enable (CE#), and Write Enable (WE#) controls, which eliminate bus contention issues.
+This device is designed to allow either single Sector or full chip erase operation, where each sector can be individually protected against program/erase operations or temporarily unprotected to erase or program.
+The device can sustain a minimum of 100K program/erase cycles on each sector.